ggiordann/acumen/README.md

 # Acumen

 Acumen is a web application designed to help users create marketplace listings and manage them across multiple platforms.
-It features a visually appealing interface with animations and interactive elements.
 The application allows users to upload images and generate descriptions and price estimates using OpenAI's API.

 ## Features